 The log review process is designed to get the most out of your car based on your modifications.
 Generally, the first review will be used to identify any mechanical issues present and to address fueling.
 Issues that were not noticeable at stock levels generally become apparent with increased performance.
 Namely boost/vac leaks, MAF issues, and fueling issues.
 We will provide as much information as possible on how to address anything we see in the logs.
 Upgraded turbos and aftermarket parts increase the odds that we’ll chase additional mechanical issues, thus the additional log reviews.

 Once mechanical issues are addressed we can move on to the fun stuff and fine tuning.
+Ensuring that your vehicle is in excellent condition will help you get the most from your tune.

 Every build is custom tuned, so the timeline can vary between cars.
 In general, the goal is to be dialed in within 3-7 revisions depending on the tune.
 On average, the entire process can be completed within a few weeks.
 However, this time frame is subjective, as some customers are able to actively send files and logs regularly while others can only devote a few weekend hours to the process.
 With the exception of big turbo tunes which are quoted based on complexity, each tune comes with a set number of log reviews to be completed within 6 (six) months of initial setup.